 Interested in the most recent materials acquired by Fogler Library?
 You will find monthly lists that you can sort according to call number (or search by keyword).
 Many materials in Communication Studies and Journalism are located in the P and PN call numbers.

 Use databases to find articles, conference papers, technical reports, datasets, and more in your subject area.
-The subject specialists listed above can help you address any questions about these databases.
+Your subject librarian can help you address any questions about these databases.

 URSUS University of Maine System library catalog, that also includes holdings from the Bangor Public Library, Maine State Library, Maine State Archives, and Maine State Law & Legislative Reference Library